james-see/fresh-mac/README.md

 ## HOW TO RUN

 Simply run `git clone https://github.com/jamesacampbell/fresh-osx.git` and then `cd fresh-osx` and then `python installer.py` and you are done.
+Once it is complete you can `cp configs/zshrc ~/.zshrc` and then `source ~/.zshrc` to get my exact zsh config and theme working.

 ## INCLUDED CORE (lite setup)